 Ice facts #7 South Pole weather

 Gather 'round folks, it's time to talk about the weather.
 Well, actually there's not much to say except that it's cold as f*ck.
 Anyway, here we differentiate between two different kinds of cold-as-f*ck: The actual temperature and the windchill.
 The first one tells the temperature as it is taken by the outside thermometers; the latter tells you how it actually feels like when you go outside and stand in the wind.
 Those two can have veeeery different values sometimes!
-In summer, the (actual) temperature does not climb higher than -20 °C, in winter; it can fall down to almost -80 °C!
+In summer, the (actual) temperature does not climb higher than -20 °C; in winter, it can drop down to almost -80 °C!
 The daily weather board, one of which you can see below, also tells you the current "experienced" altitude calculated from the air pressure.
 This sometimes goes up to 10,800 ft, compared to the "actual" 9,301 ft.
 And believe me, you can really feel the difference when working out in the gym and the extra air you need is JUST NOT THERE.
 Phew.

 The humidity at South Pole is absolute 0 - always, everywhere.
 Except in the greenhouse and sometimes the sauna, which makes these rooms very frequently visited places on station.
 Some people, including me, have their own humidifiers in their rooms, but due to the constantly running air conditioning they don't work really well except when you seal your vents shut (which you are very much not supposed to) or let the humidifier blow directly in your face when you're asleep.
 It sometimes helps to air-dry your laundry on the clothesline in your room - it will drip dry in notime and adds a little bit of water to the air for at least a few hours.